andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 served over plain HTTP on each endpoint.

-Each document is a list of Service Provider (or Identity Provider respectivey) metadata objects wrapped in a metadata container, and signed using [JSON Simple Sign][].
+Each document is a list of Service Provider (or Identity Provider respectivey) metadata objects wrapped in a metadata container, and signed using [[Magic Signatures][]].

 The metadata container looks like this: